Be the first to try new tools, new features and hear about fastlane related announcements.

 Only relevant information will be sent to you and you can unsubscribe any time.

 Up until now fastlane tools made use of front-end web scraping.
-This means, the tools used a headless web browser to interact with the Apple Developer Portal and iTunes Connect.
+This means, the tools used a headless web browser to interact with the Apple Developer Portal and App Store Connect.
 While this is an easy solution to get started, I quickly ran into the limits of web scraping.

 More and more issues were caused by this technique: The tools were slow and the users got random timeout errors.
 When using web scraping, the tools would immediately break after front-end design changes of the websites.